artefactual/atom-docs/user-manual/administer/manage-jobs.rst

 **Clear inactive jobs**

 Clicking this button will remove any inactive jobs regardless of status (i.e. completed or failed jobs) created by you from the Jobs page.
+This includes inactive jobs that you inititiated via command-line in a terminal.
 Any jobs still processing, or jobs created by another user, will not be affected.

 ..
 NOTE::

-   You can **only** clear jobs that you have initiated.
+   You can **only** clear jobs that you have initiated via the web-based dashboard and via the command-line in a terminal.

 If all inactive jobs have been cleared and there are no current jobs running, AtoM will indicate this in the jobs page with a message.